kardell2006g/Azure_vm_complete/README.md

 # Azure_vm_complete
-This Plan will create a complete Azure environment including VPC, network, VM, public IP and PPK key required to SSH to the Azure VM.
+This Terraform Plan will create a complete Azure environment including VPC, network, VM, public IP and PPK key required to SSH to the Azure VM.

 *Note: Azureuser is username.*